 Bernard Doran and Ann "Nancy" Smyth lived in Armagh and Belfast at various times.
-Their daughter Maria Doran was baptized in the Roman Catholic Church in Dromore Parish, Argmah in 1823 but the rest of their children were baptized in Belfast.
+A daughter, Maria Doran, was baptized in the Roman Catholic Church in Dromore Parish, Argmah in 1823.
+The rest of their children were baptized in Belfast.
+Their story continues here.